-- Physicals Assure that the student(s) has had a physical examination, dated no earlier than one calendar year prior to the beginning of that sport's season, on the FHSAA-approved physical forms. - Uniforms Exercise supervision and care of the uniform during the respective season and see that it is returned clean, bagged and clearly marked with name and sport on the bag at the time and place designated by the respective coach. - Transportation Give assistance if possible when the school finds it impossible to satisfy transportation demands due to a heavy schedule and/or other difficulties, as requested by the respective coach. - 4.
+- 1. Physicals Assure that the student(s) has had a physical examination, dated no earlier than one calendar year prior to the beginning of that sport's season, on the FHSAA-approved physical forms. - 2.
+Uniforms Exercise supervision and care of the uniform during the respective season and see that it is returned clean, bagged and clearly marked with name and sport on the bag at the time and place designated by the respective coach. - 3.
+Transportation Give assistance, if possible, when the school finds it impossible to satisfy transportation demands due to a heavy schedule and/or other difficulties, as requested by the respective coach. - 4.
 Home Contests Assist at the gate, in the Concession stand and during clean-up; JV parents are expected to help at varsity games and varsity parents are assist at JV games.
 The Athletic Director will assign dates.
 Parents who do not assist in these responsibilities will jeopardize the ability of their son/daughter to participate in the athletic program. - 5.
 Game Attendance Give support and encouragement to your athlete and the team by attending the games.
 It is expected that parents remain in control of their emotions at all times no matter what the circumstances might be.
 Officials, opposing players, and parents of opponent schools deserve the respect our parents expect from them.
-Parent conduct and language, as well as the conduct of the athletes, must reflect the ideals of Catholic High. - 6.
-Fund Raising Each family is expected to assist in the activities sponsored by the Athletic Program.
+Parent conduct and language, as well as the conduct of the athletes, must reflect the ideals of Catholic High.